point-o/Sift/README.md

 Sift is a web scraping locally hosted application built using Electron and Express.

+## APP DOES NOT CONTAIN A CERTIFICATE
+- Apple will be unable to run this app (unless you use Gatekeeper.)
+- Windows will throw a ton of warnings when you try to install.
+- Linux will be fine.

 ## Table of Contents
 - Installation
 - Usage